cmtso/EKI_IP/README.md

 # Getting started
 Download cR2 [here](http://www.es.lancs.ac.uk/people/amb/Freeware/cR2/cR2.htm) and put **cR2.exe** in each of the `<project>` subfolders.
 You will need to install Wine to run it in a Linux-like system.

-You can find each of the subfolders as a use case.
+You can find each of the subfolders as a self-contained use case.

 # Use case
 Each of these are referred as `<project>` directories below.